parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 cx.evaluateString(scope, "var global = {}; "+jsbeautifyFile, "global", 0, null);
 ```

-If you do not include the initial forward-slash before the file name, you will
+Note the initial forward slash in the file name `/beautify.js`.
+This wasted a
-waste a few hours as I did.
+few hours of my life.

 Next is what wasted a few more hours of my life.
-In both the extension and the
+In both the Burp extension and
-Stack Overflow solution, the function is retrieved from the scope directly like
+the Stack Overflow solution, the function is retrieved from the scope directly
-this:
+like this:

 ```java
 // Solution: https://stackoverflow.com/a/16338524 -- doesn't work